 For any concerns relating to children, the Designated Officer (previously known as LADO) will be contacted.
 The timing and method of any action to be taken will be discussed and agreed with the LADO.
-This will cover communication with the worker, suspension, investigation and possible strategy meetings.
+This will cover communication with the worker, suspension, investigation and strategy meetings.
 A decision will be taken by the DO about when to inform the worker and the church will follow this advice.
 DO contact details are included in the Key Contacts section of this policy.

-For concerns relating to adults, Adult Social Care will be contacted.
+For concerns relating to adults, an Adult Social Care Safeguarding referral can be made.
 Likewise, their contacts details are included in the Key Contacts section of this policy.

-In accordance with the law, a referral needs to be made to the DBS for consideration of barring to share information about any individual in regulated activity where for safeguarding reasons the organisation has either terminated the employment, failed to appoint, or would have terminated the employment had the individual not moved on through resignation, retirement or re-deployment.
+In accordance with the law, a referral needs to be made to the DBS for consideration of any individual in regulated activity where for safeguarding reasons the organisation has either terminated the employment, declined to appoint, or would have terminated the employment had the individual not moved on through resignation, retirement or redeployment.
 In such cases, the Synod Safeguarding Officer will be informed.

 Depending on the seriousness of incidents or allegations, a report to the Charity Commission will also need to be considered at the elders/trustees' meeting, as they deem such a referral to be a 'serious incident' and require notification.
 This will be done by either the Elder Trustees or the Synod Safeguarding Officer on their behalf.
-Serious Incidents, other than a referral to the DBS, will also be reported to the Charity Commission.
+Serious Incidents, other than a referral to the DBS, should also be reported to the Charity Commission.